Canon 1Ds Mark II vs Nikon Z7

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
+Both the 1Ds Mark II and the Z7 have been discontinued, but can regularly be found used on ebay.
+The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark II better than the Nikon Z7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.